MichaelWang44/Tejie/CODE_REVIEW.md

 ## High-risk logic bugs

-1. **Potential off-by-one / mixed indexing across lists and table lookups**
+1. **Potential off-by-one（索引差1） / mixed indexing across lists and table lookups**
    The script mixes 0-based (`L$title[0]`) and 1-based (`n$j 1`, table row access with index 1+) assumptions.
 In `@init`, `n$titleNum = tbl_size - 1`, then loop starts from `n$j=1`.
 In `@btn1Handler`, loop uses `n$i` starting at 0 and reads `L$title[n$i]`.
 This can desync lookup IDs and displayed data.
    - **Fix:** standardize index convention globally (prefer 0-based for lists and explicit mapping for table rows).